trebeljahr/trebeljahr.com/_booknotes/immune.md

 > At this point we simply don't know yet if the coronavirus pandemic will cause irreversible damage or not.

 Corona targets ACE2 receptor.
 ACE2 regulates Blood pressure and we have these receptors all over the place.
 So the coronavirus can infect much more than just lungs and throat and nose.
 Corona stops or delays interferon production.
 Hence immune system response is less deadly to the virus, but inflammation still happens at a normal rate.
 The virus can go on its exponential growth rate pretty much undisturbed, provoking huge widespread inflammation but without the interferons messing with it's replication.
-At lot of epithelial lining dies, opening up the alveoli for further infection by other pathogens - bacteria etc. Immune response is so strong at this point in the lungs that chemicals used by immune cells literally rip holes in the lung tissue, scarring the lungs for a long time.
+At lot of epithelial lining dies, opening up the alveoli for further infection by other pathogens - bacteria etc. Immune response is so strong at this point in the lungs that chemicals used by immune cells rip holes in the lung tissue, scarring the lungs for a long time.

 #### Chapter Summary:
 Corona Virus sucks because of the immune response it triggers but also suppresses enough not to be killed which leads to further immune response in a downward spiral.

 ### A Final Word

-> You are incredibly lucky to be alive and to have a body that you can call your own.
+> You are incredibly lucky to be alive and to have a body that you can call your.